What Are User Personas In UX & Why Are They So Important In App Development?

 For this, you create two copies of the same content and change a single variable in one of these copies.
 The original copy is called ‘control’, and the change is called ‘variation’.
 Now you present these copies to a considerable sample size of site visitors over a specified period.

-With analysis tools, you can note the users’ change in behaviour to the different samples provided.
+With analysis tools, you can note the users’ changes in behaviour to the different samples provided.
 If there is a notable reaction to the variation, you can make permanent changes on the website in response to those findings and this, in turn, can result in higher conversion rates.

 Now one may think, why are these small details so important?
 To increase the conversion rates and understand the end consumer’s needs, one must go through such testing phases.
 In most scenarios, the results are overwhelming.
 For some companies, minor changes on a landing page can increase the conversion rate by 50%.

 As marketers, we aim to increase the conversion rate.
-We want to drive traffic to our website and get the visitors to engage with us.
+We want to drive traffic to our website and get visitors to engage with us.
 And that is why A/B testing comes in handy.
 Here are a few reasons why you need to start testing today!

 A/B testing allows you to question your judgement about what your clients may prefer.
 Sometimes we manage to push away others’ input and focus on marketing to match our personal preferences.
-Through this testing method, you can see whether the sample page you had created attracts more consumers or fails to do so.
+Through this testing method, you can see whether the sample page you created attracts more consumers or fails to do so.

 Change the colour, texts, and positioning of your website’s variables to your client’s preferences based on the test results.
-You will notice an increase in conversions rates with a higher number of clients clicking on your CTA or subscribing to your newsletter.
+You will notice an increase in conversion rates with a higher number of clients clicking on your CTA or subscribing to your newsletter.

 A/B testing helps to tweak your landing pages according to the preferences of the majority of visitors.
 When you change, as simple as adjusting the CTA button’s position, you can notice an increase in overall consumer engagement.
 Studies show that 90% of site visitors who read your headline will also go through your CTA copy.